SkyTrain (Vancouver) rolling stock: UTDC ICTS Mark I

 From the beginning of the system's revenue opening in January 1986, SkyTrain operated daytime service with two-car and four-car Mark I trains running at a target five-minute frequency.
 During Expo 86, four-car trains were primarily used to manage the large-scale population flow of the fair.
 In the years following, two-car trains were operated on off-peak hours, late evenings and Sundays, while four-car trains were used to handle peak periods and large downtown events such as concerts, marathons, and hockey games.
 Two-car trains were gradually phased out between 1990 and 1993 in response to complaints about overcrowding.
 At the opening of the second part of the phase two extension to Scott Road station in 1990, six-car trains were used for the first time at reduced frequency while an operation glitch in the system's computer network had to be corrected and re-programmed.

 Prior to the opening of the Millennium Line, four-car trains became standard because SkyTrain could operate frequent service (about 150 seconds) during peak hours.
 The opening of GM Place (today called Rogers Arena) also brought an increase in the number of special events (hockey, concerts, and the short-lived trial of basketball) which required extended capacity during the evenings.
 Two-car trains only operate during train maintenance and testing at the BCRTC Edmonds Maintenance and Storage Facility in Burnaby.

 In 2013, the oldest 114 Mark I cars began being refurbished to extend their intended lifespan another fifteen years, from 2011 to 2026.
 The refurbishment included an interior and exterior repainting (in the current blue–grey TransLink livery), removal of seats to increase capacity, and the replacement of various systems.
 As of July 2017, these original cars were all repainted, but not all refurbished.
 The project, which would ultimately see all Mark I cars updated, was expected to be finished in April 2020.

 As of 22 October 2016, leading up to the opening of the Evergreen Extension on December 2, Mark I trains no longer mainly operate as four-car trains; they commonly operate in a six-car configuration (though four-car formations do occasionally appear should there be additional cars in maintenance).

-In 2024, TransLink made progress on the retirement of the Mark I fleet beginning with the decommissioning six cars in December of that year.
+In 2024, TransLink made progress on the retirement of the Mark I fleet beginning with the decommissioning of six cars in December of that year.
+By October 2025, approximately 20 Mark I cars had been removed from the fleet, and as of April 2026, that number had grown to 34 Mark I cars retired.
+All Mark I cars are expected to be retired by 2027.